ACS International Student Chapters

 ACS student chapters are organizations for college/university students studying the chemical sciences.
 Members participate in a wide range of programs and activities that enhance their college experience and prepare them for successful careers.

-Do you want to start an ACS International Student Chapter at your institution?
+How to Start an ACS International Student Chapter

 Establish a program that will benefit your peers and support students who want to pursue a career in chemistry.

-To start an ACS student chapter at your institution:
+To start an ACS international student chapter at your institution:

-- Identify a faculty member to serve as your advisor.
+- Choose a faculty member to serve as your advisor.
 Advisors must be an active member of the ACS.
 Learn more about the role of a faculty advisor on our resource page.

-Once your application is approved, ACS will grant your chapter a charter and a welcome packet that will be mailed to your faculty advisor or the chair of the nearest ACS local section, who will present the charter to your new ACS International Student Chapter!
+Once your application is approved, ACS will grant your chapter a charter and a welcome packet will be e-mailed to your faculty advisor who will present the charter to your new ACS International Student Chapter!

-In order to remain active, a chapter must submit a chapter report at least once every three years and maintain at least 6 student members.
-The report offers chapters the opportunity to inform ACS about your activities, voice concerns from the academic year, provide suggestions for future activities, and become eligible for a Student Chapter Award.
+In order to remain active, a chapter must submit a chapter report at least once every three years and maintain a minimum of 6 student members.
+The report offers chapters the opportunity to inform ACS about your activities, voice concerns from the academic year, and provide suggestions for future activities.